article background

 Reasons why you might not want the NBN

 While the NBN has caught a lot of flak over the years, regarding disappointing download speeds, connection woes and drop-outs, it’s still overall a much better service than its ADSL counterpart.
-It’s generally much faster and should make using the internet at home a lot less stressful if you’re used to seeing that spinning wheel of doom every time you try to load a video, especially if you connect to one of the super-fast speed tiers.
+NBN is generally much faster, making your home internet faster and more reliable, especially during high-usage activities like video streaming and online gaming, and the experience is even better if you connect to one of the super-fast NBN speed tiers.
+Working from home and study should also be much more efficient on an NBN connection, especially if you join lots of conference calls.

-To give you can idea of what other Aussies think about the NBN, a recent Canstar Blue survey of more than 2,500 NBN customers found that:
+However, despite these criticisms, attitudes towards NBN have changed over the years.
+To give you can idea of what other Aussies think about the NBN, a Canstar Blue survey conducted in 2023 of more than 4,000 NBN customers found that:

-• 18% are considering ditching the NBN for another type of internet service
+• 6% are considering ditching the NBN for another type of internet service (such as 4G/5G home internet)

 Unlimited NBN 100 Plans